 Both the disciplines of English and Foreign Languages have advanced placement programs.
 Advanced placement credit in English Composition I is available to students with appropriate scores on the College Board Advanced Placement Exam in English.
 For information about advanced placement in English, consult the Head of the Department of English or Director of Composition.

 Students with a prior knowledge of French, German, or Spanish who begin with an advanced foreign language class may, upon its completion with an appropriate grade, apply for a maximum of 25 quarter hours of ungraded institutional credit for the bypassed courses.
 Foreign language classes may also be challenged in accordance with the School of Liberal Arts challenge procedure.
 For information about advanced placement in a foreign language, consult the appropriate foreign language professor.

-LIBERAL ARTS DEPARTMENTS AND DEPARTMENTAL REQUIREMENTS

-DEPARTMENT OF COMMUNICATION
+LIBERAL ARTS DEPARTMENTS AND DEPARTMENTAL REQUIREMENTS DEPARTMENT OF COMMUNICATION

+Professor Wolfe

-Associate Professors Cornell (Head) and Wolfe Assistant Professors B. Gaines and Medley (Director of Mass Communication) Instructors Brassil, McNutt, and Nobles
+Associate Professor Cornell (Head)

+Assistant Professors B. Gaines and Medley (Director of Mass Communication)

+Instructors Brassil, McNutt, and Nobles

 The Department of Communication includes three disciplines: Speech Communication, Speech-Language Pathology and Audiology, and Mass Communication.
-The major premise of the Department is that the study of these disciplines is not an isolated activity, but that the areas combine to provide a valuable body of knowledge dealing with the art and science of human communication.
+The major premise of the department is that the study of these disciplines is not an isolated activity, but that the areas combine to provide a valuable body of knowledge dealing with the art and science of human communication.
 Under a major-minor option in Communication, the student may elect to major in one of the three communication disciplines and then take a 20-hour minor in a communication discipline not selected as a major.
+Grades below "C" in the student's major are not acceptable for graduation.

-I. University Requirements

-English Composition (EH 101 and EH 102) World History (HY 101 and HY 102) Natural or Physical Sciences (any two courses) Mathematics (MH 100, MH 150, or MH 161) 10 10 Mathematics (MH 100, MH 150, of MH 161) Total II.
-Departmental Liberal Education Requirements Hours Communication (COM 101) Fine Arts (10 hours to be selected from FA 261, FA 351, FA 352, FA 353; MU 201, MU 250, MU 251, MU 252; TH 204, TH 431, TH 432, TH 475, Foreign Language/Options (15 hours in one foreign language or 15 hours in research methodology, selected in consultation with advisor; foreign language required for mass communication emphasis History Literature (10 hours to be selected from EH 253, EH 254 EH 257, EH 258, EH 260, EH 261) 10 Philosophy (PH 201) Social Science (SY 201 and 10 hours to be selected from anthropology, economics, geography, government, history, psychology, sociology, or COM 210) 15 Total
+I. University Requirements English Composition (EH 101 and EH 102) World History (HY 101 and HY 102) Natural or Physical Sciences (any two courses) Mathematics (MH 100, MH 150, or MH 161) Total Hours 10 10 10 5 35 II.
+Departmental Liberal Education Requirements Hours Communication (COM 101) Fine Arts 5 (10 hours to be selected from FA 261, FA 351, FA 352, FA 353; MU 201, MU 250, MU 251, MU 252; TH 204, TH 431, TH 432, TH 475, TH 476) Foreign Language/Options (15 hours in one foreign language or 15 hours in research methodology, 10 selected in consultation with advisor; foreign language required for mass communication and speech communication emphases History Literature 15 5 (10 hours to be selected from EH 253, EH 254, EH 257, EH 258, EH 260, EH 261) Philosophy (PH 201) Social Science 10 5 (SY 201 and 10 hours to be selected from anthropology, economics, geography, government, history, psychology, sociology, or COM 210) Total 15 65